TumisangF/Cloud-Programming/README.md

 ## In this project, I've accomplished the following:

-1. **Machine Learning Model**: I developed a machine learning model using Python and libraries like pandas, scikit-learn, and Jupyter Notebook.
+1. **Machine Learning Model**: I developed a machine learning model using Python and libraries like pandas, numPy, scikit-learn.
 This model predicts whether a Titanic passenger survived or not based on various features.

 2. **Flask Web Application**: created a web application using Flask, a Python web framework.
 This application allows users to interact with the machine learning model by providing passenger information and receiving predictions.